M6: Multi-generator, Multi-domain, Multi-lingual and cultural, Multi-genres, Multi-instrument Machine-Generated Music Detection Databases: Music dataset

-\paragraph{FakeMusicCaps} This dataset was designed to detect music generated by both AI and human creators.
-It is based on the MusicCaps dataset \footnote{https://paperswithcode.com/dataset/musiccaps}, from which human-annotated prompts were extracted and used to feed Text-to-Music models for generating MGM.
-Additionally, they only provide The dataset includes five distinct music generators, including the autoregressive MusicGen \cite{copet2024simple} and four latent diffusion models.
-The performance of the dataset was evaluated using convolutional neural networks (CNNs) \cite{lecun2015deep}, though this approach is considered insufficient. \paragraph{SONICS} This dataset was specifically designed for MGMD.
+This dataset was specifically designed for MGMD.
 It categorises music into three classes: fully fake, partially fake (distinguished by real music styles with fully fake), and real types of music songs.
-Lyrics are generated using LLMs, while melodies are produced by commercial tools such as Suno AI \footnote{https://suno.com/about}, which may present potential redistribution license issues.
-The dataset is evaluated using their proposed Spectro-Temporal Tokens Transformer (SpecTTTra) model, along with Vision Transformers \cite{dosovitskiy2020image} and one CNN-based model.
+Lyrics are generated using LLMs, while melodies are produced by commercial tools such as Suno AI\footnote{https://suno.com/about}, which may present potential redistribution license issues.
+The dataset is evaluated using their proposed Spectro-Temporal Tokens Transformer (SpecTTTra) model.